-Wherever possible, avoid non-ASCII chars in Rd files, and even symbols such as '<', '>', '\$', 'a', 'a', 'e', 'e', 'e', 'and '' outside 'verbatim' environments (since they may disappear in fonts designed to render text).
+Wherever possible, avoid non-ASCII chars in Rd files, and even symbols such as '<', '>', '\$', '^', '&', '|', '@', '~', and '\' outside 'verbatim' environments (since they may disappear in fonts designed to render text).
 (Function showNonASCIIfile in package tools can help in finding non-ASCII bytes in the files.)

 For convenience, encoding names 'latin1' and 'latin2' are always recognized: these and 'UTF-8' are likely to work fairly widely.
-However, this does not mean that all characters in UTF-8 will be recognized, and the coverage of non-Latin characters10 is fairly low.
+However, this does not mean that all characters in UTF-8 will be recognized, and the coverage of non-Latin characters is fairly low.
 Using LATEX inputenx (see ?Rd2pdf in R) will give greater coverage of UTF-8.